Battle of New Orleans, The [Laws A7]

 Pakenham did his best to improve the situation.
 His plan did not call for a simple head-on attack.
 Rather, he planned to send a brigade to the west bank of the Mississippi, to take over the American guns there and use them to enfilade the American lines.
 He also had a regiment equipped with fascines to get his troops across the Rodriguez Canal which guarded the American front.
 He set up several artillery batteries in field fortifications of sugar barrels to attack the American lines.
 (Hickey, p.
 210).
 And he planned to attack in darkness and fog (Borneman, pp. 280-282).

-None of it worked.
+And not one of his tactics worked.
 The sugar barrels set up to guard the artillery were a disaster; it had been thought that sugar would be as good a protection as sand.
 It wasn't.
 The American batteries, which were emplaced in real fortifications, quickly silenced the British guns (Hickey, pp.210-211).

 The lack of transport ruined the move across the Mississippi -- a canal intended to bring up boats, demanded by the navy, proved impossible to build in the mud; instead of enough boats for a brigade, the western force crossed only a few hundred men.
 And the Mississippi current washed them so far downstream that they were hours late.
-They eventually did reach and capture the American gun emplacements -- but they were few enough that the Americans managed to spike the guns, so the west bank artillery could not have participated in the battle even had they been on time (Borneman, pp. 290-291; Hickey, p.211)
+They eventually did reach and capture the American gun emplacements -- but they were few enough that the Americans managed to spike the guns, so the west bank artillery could not have participated in the battle even had they been on time (Borneman, pp. 290-291; Hickey, p.
+211); in any case, they were too late.

 Worse still, the regiment with the fascines needed to cross American trenches apparently disappeared for a time.
 Daylight on January 15 was approaching, and the key to Pakenham's assault was missing (Borneman, p.
 285).
 Pakenham probably should have called off the assault, but he cannot have known all the details of the situation across the river -- and the cross-river raid was a trick he could probably try only once.
 He ordered the main attack to go ahead, somewhat late.
 By the time the assault was fully underway, the sun was rising.
 And then the fog burned off (Borneman, p.
 286; Hickey, pp. 211-212).